ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 review.
 Larger images are \<img\> elements which are not active and whose height and width are *both*greater than 9 pixels.

-Colour button
+Colour menu
 -------------

-Keyboard shortcut: Control 5.
+Keyboard shortcut: Control 4.

 ### Contrast analyzer application